-Recognising the crucial role of intermediaries in online payments (in particular their involvement in handling of funds in the transaction flow), the RBI has introduced a new framework to regulate in entirety the activities of 'payment aggregators' (PA) in India, which are intermediaries that facilitate merchants to accept various payment instruments from their customers.
-Going forward, non-bank entities providing PA services would need to comply with the authorisation, operational and prudential norms prescribed under the new guidelines.
-Further, e-commerce marketplace platforms can only provide PA services through a separate business from their marketplace business.
+Recognising the crucial role of intermediaries in online payments (in particular, their involvement in handling funds in the transaction flow), the RBI has introduced a few changes to its guidelines regulating the activities of 'payment aggregators' in India, which are intermediaries that facilitate merchants to accept various payment instruments from their customers.
+These changes include restrictions on storage of card data, along with introducing new measures for tokenisation of card data.

 Regulatory sandboxes have been operationalised for live testing of new products and services in a controlled regulatory environment in the financial, securities and insurance markets.
 The SEBI-regulated entities have been permitted to engage third-party fintech entities to experiment with fintech solutions on a limited set of real customers.
 The RBI's regulatory sandbox has also initiated with the first cohort of entities having started testing their mobile and offline payment solutions.
-Further cohorts have also been announced to spur innovation in cross-border payments and remittances, is currently in its testing phase, while the third cohort, on micro, small and medium enterprise lending, is in the application stage.
+Further, the second cohort of the RBI, dealing with cross-border payments and remittances, is currently in its testing phase, while the third cohort, on micro, small and medium enterprise lending, is in the application stage.
 Additionally, the theme of the fourth cohort has been recently announced by the RBI and is aimed at prevention and mitigation of financial fraud.

 NBFCs in India have traditionally been subject to less rigorous regulations as compared to banks.
-However, in the backdrop of NBFCs' increased contribution and interconnectedness as a supplementary channel of credit intermediation, the RBI has proposed a re-orientation of the regulatory framework for NBFCs with a new scale-based regulatory approach linked to their systemic risk contribution in the financial sector.
+However, in the backdrop of NBFCs' increased contribution and interconnectedness as a supplementary channel of credit intermediation, the RBI has proposed a reorientation of the regulatory framework for NBFCs with a new scale-based regulatory approach linked to their systemic risk contribution in the financial sector.
 Consequently, the RBI has introduced a new regulatory framework for NBFCs that classify them into four levels based on their size, activity and perceived risk.